ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

     - If it is already foggy in the Vorpal Vale, roll 1d6 for a new exit direction from this hex, starting with 1 at North, 2 at Northeast, and so on clockwise.
         - If he is not yet encountered: Encounter **Sir Tento Three**, the Lost.
         Lost in the mists of the Vorpal Vale, Sir Tento searches for "Happy" New Year, albeit not for "The Dark Year"'s purposes.
-3. An Auora Borealis is visible across the night sky.
+3. An Aurora Borealis is visible across the night sky.
     - If it is *not* foggy, increment the Vorpal Vale counter.
         - If he is not yet encountered: Encounter **Ruprecht Belznickle** herding his caribou.
     - If it is foggy, someone may attempt to use the cover of the fog to travel to and from the branches of Yggdrasil within this vale.